OLC-LOC-Bioinformatics/KubeJobSub/README.md

 ## AzureStorage

 I've found Azure File shares to be a bit of a pain to manipulate with Azure's tools, so this tool provides a more bash-esque interface for manipulating/uploading/downloading files.
-There are lots of things you can't do yet, and loads of bugs.
+There are lots of things you can't do yet, and probably lots of bugs.

 ### Installation

-Also part of the KubeJobSub package, so use pip to install.
+Also part of the KubeJobSub package, so use pip to install:

+`pip install KubeJobSub`

 ### Usage